 Storage instructions

-- To store.
-Keep the leftovers in airtight containers and store them in the refrigerator for 3-5 days.
+To store: Keep the leftovers in airtight containers and store them in the refrigerator for 3-5 days.

 Frequently asked questions

 Both dishes use different types of noodles.
-In Singapore noodles, vermicelli rice is used, but for chow mein, the noodles used are of wheat.Â
+In Singapore noodles, vermicelli rice is used, but for chow mein, the noodles used are made of wheat.

 No, these noodles aren’t gluten-free, as they are made of flour.
 However, you can make this recipe with any gluten-free noodles of your choice.